hkimkim/data-crawling/README.md

 # Data Crawling
 [Last Updated Jan 2020]]

+I wrote a [blog post]() explaining the concept of web crawling and the pros and cons of the popular web crawling python modules.

 Data Crawling contains three web crawlers that crawls:

 1) user comments on [Daum News articles](https://media.daum.net/) </br>